-The workshop will focus on addressing three critical aspects: what is the relationship between AI/ML and security; how AI and ML can be utilized to improve the cyber defence capability; and which risks should be addressed to build on AI and ML empowered applications, especially privacy risks.
+The workshop focused on addressing three critical aspects: what was the relationship between AI/ML and security; how AI and ML could be utilized to improve the cyber defence capability; and which risks should be addressed to build on AI and ML empowered applications, especially privacy risks.

-The objectives of the workshop are, but not limited to:
+The objectives of the workshop were, but not limited to:

 discuss the relationship between AI/ML and security/privacy;